elastos/Elastos.ELA.MiscTools/docs/ela/elastos-ela-v0.9.8.md

 ## Automatic upgrade of the specified version
 ## Note: the default working directory for automatic upgrade is "~/node/ela" and the sponsor file will be placed in this directory by default,if your working directory is not this working directory, you can use the following two methods:
-1>Configure the config.json file and use "Sponsors File Path" to specify the location of the sponsors file, as shown in the following example:
+1>Configure the "config.json" file of the ela node and use "Sponsors File Path" to specify the location of the sponsors file, as shown in the following example:

 {
     "Configuration": {